sait-wbdv/winter-2021/cheatsheets/design/mental-models/index.md

 - What problem is the product trying to solve?
 - Describe its System Model and compare it to its Interaction Model.
 - Can you think of a product that has a good Interaction Model but bad System Model?
 Vice versa?
+- If it's bad, how would you fix it?
+- If it's good, how could it be better?

 What was your favourite product design example?
 It be yours or one of your classmate's examples.